KiruthikaRamadoss/KiruthikaRamadoss_Portfolio.github.io/README.md

 - Building end-to-end data pipelines and interactive dashboards with Python, SQL, and Power BI

-**Graduating Dec 2025 | Open to Fall 2025 Internship Opportunities in Data Analytics, Data Engineering, or Machine Learning**
+**Graduating Dec 2025 | Open to Full-Time Roles in Data Analytics, Data Engineering, or Machine Learning**

 ---